TEST - EMERGENCY MESSAGE - TEST

 Bayview members past and present have dedicated many hours to fundraising and support to the Bayview Golf Club Memorial Scholarship.
 They encourage donations from all members, operate the Bayview Memorial tournament annually, and throughout the year explore other fundraising options.
 Also, the Bayview newsletter always features updates about the scholarship and student recipients to keep the program top of mind on the club's agenda.

 To Andrew Coghill, who experienced Bayview's commitment to youth firsthand, and to current President Scott McCullum, funding this scholarship is a way to honor friends and carry on the club's commitments beyond golf.

 "Raising money for this scholarship will be a cornerstone of the Bayview golf club for a long, long time," Scott says.
-Thanks to members' dedication, young people in the community will have access to opportunities that will help them achieve their goals and contribute in our community for years to come.
+Thanks to members' dedication, young people in the will have access to opportunities that will help them achieve their goals and contribute in our for years to come.

 Nancy was born in Hannibal, Missouri and moved the Washington State at the great old age of two.

 She graduated from Edmonds High School and went on to the University of Washington.